Aryaa-singh/sudoku_Solver/README.md

-INPUT FORMAT (input.txt) is converted to Matrix Format with help of numpy library, Input is then feeded to SudokuSolver as a 9x9 grid, The functions isValid and Solve are responsible for solving sudoku The sudoku is olved using backtracking algorithm in TC - O(9x(NxN))
+INPUT FORMAT (input.txt) is converted to Matrix Format with help of numpy library, Input is then feeded to SudokuSolver as a 9x9 grid, Functions isValid and Solve are responsible for solving sudoku

+The sudoku is solved using backtracking algorithm in TC - O(9x(NxN))

 below are the pitures of terminal ->